Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "material",
     description: "Set the emissive map (glow) texture for the object's material.
 Note: only works with basic material.",
     parameters: [
-      { name: "Object ID", description: "The ID of the object (Note: set basic material to use emissive map)", type: "string" }, { name: "Texture URL", description: "URL or path to the emissive texture", type: "string" }, { name: "Intensity", description: "Emissive intensity", type: "number" }, ],
+      { name: "Object", description: "The placeholder of the object (Note: set basic material to use emissive map)", type: "object" }, { name: "Texture URL", description: "URL or path to the emissive texture", type: "string" }, { name: "Intensity", description: "Emissive intensity", type: "number" }, ],